 - Where people can’t work two metres apart, we have extra safety precautions in place to manage any risk, including side by side working.

-- If you were previously shielding on NHS advice, self-isolating due to someone in the household showing symptoms, is over 70, pregnant or has a long-term health condition we will only request entry to your property if it is to ensure your safety and will avoid face to face contact and wear additional PPE including coveralls, eye protection and foot protection as a precaution.
+- If you are shielding on NHS advice, self-isolating due to someone in the household showing symptoms, if anyone is over 70, pregnant or has a long-term health condition, we will we will avoid face to face contact and wear additional PPE including coveralls, eye protection and foot protection as a precaution.

 - When working inside your home we will ask you to open doors and windows to ensure good ventilation, and stay in a separate room to our engineer.